hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

 `host` can be IP or DNS name.
 In docker, you can use alias name.

 > Note: this function requires running in `AUTOCOMMIT` mode.
 So you can only run it with `psql`, or custom migration CLI.
-However, I don't recommend using migration, because Multi-node clusters configuration are different if you run multiple development environments (dev, staging, production...)
+However, I don't recommend using migration, because Multi-node clusters configuration is different if you run multiple development environments (dev, staging, production...)

 You can add nodes manually with `psql`.
 Fortunately the Postgres docker image supports initialization hooks `/docker-entrypoint-initdb.d`.
 You can use bash script to add them automatically.